 I am a journalist and co-founder of Red, White and Brown Media (on Substack and Medium), focused on building media representation and sharing South Asian American stories.
 I’ve recently been published in The Washington Post, Kaiser Health News, NBC Asian America, San Francisco Chronicle, The Colorado Sun, Colorado Public Radio (NPR station), OpenNews Source, Fortune and 5280 Magazine.
-I am also a deputy news editor for PBS NewsHour’s digital platforms and an audience engagement editor for the Nieman Foundation for Journalism at Harvard.
+I am also a deputy news editor for PBS NewsHour’s digital platforms and a social producer for FiveThirtyEight.
+During the summer, I was a weekend editor for Vox and an audience engagement editor for the Nieman Foundation for Journalism/Nieman Reports/Nieman Storyboard at Harvard.

 In 2020, I helped build editorial strategy as the senior editor at The Juggernaut, a subscription-based South Asian diaspora news startup.
 Before that, I was a story producer at ProPublica, managing editor of Stanford’s in-house news startup Peninsula Press (partnered with SFGate and KQED in San Francisco), a founding member of the Stanford Computational Journalism Lab, and reported at Mashable and NBC News Digital.